jina-ai/jina/docs/fundamentals/executor/executor-api.md

 - `parameters`: A Dict object that can be used to pass extra parameters to the `Executor` functions.

-- `docs_matrix`:  This is the less-common parameter to be used for an `Executor`.
-This argument is needed when an `Executor` is used inside a `Flow` when its job is to merge or reduce the output of more than one `Executors`.
+- `docs_matrix`:  This is the least common parameter to be used for an `Executor`.
+This argument is needed when an `Executor` is used inside a `Flow` to merge or reduce the output of more than one other `Executor`.
+As a user, you will rarely touch this parameter.

 - `return`: Every Executor method can process data in 3 ways: Update `docs` on the fly, return a `DocumentArray` object, or return a `Dict` object.